-The ISSP supercomputer system consists of two subsystems: System B, which was replaced recently (Oct.
-2020), is intended for larger total computational power and has more nodes with relatively loose connections whereas System C is intended for higher communication speed among nodes.
-System B (ohtaka) consists of 1680 CPU nodes of Dell PowerEdge C6525 and 8 FAT nodes of Dell PowerEdge R940 with total theoretical performance of 6.881 PFLOPS.
-System C (enaga) consists of 252 nodes of HPE SGI 8600 with 0.77 PFLOPS.
-Replacement of the System C is scheduled in April 2022.
+The ISSP supercomputer system consists of two subsystems: System B, which was last replaced in Oct.
+2020, is intended for larger total computational power and has more nodes with relatively loose connections whereas System C is intended for higher communication speed among nodes.
+System B (ohtaka) consists of 1680 CPU nodes of AMD EPYC 7702 (64 cores) and 8 FAT nodes of Intel Xeon Platinum 8280 (28 cores) with total theoretical performance of 6.881 PFlops.
+System C (enaga) consists of 252 nodes of HPE SGI 8600 with 0.77 PFLOPS, which stopped operation in Dec.
+2021 for replacement.
+The new machine (kugui), which consists of 128 nodes of AMD EPYC 7763 (128 cores) and 8 nodes of AMD EPYC 7763 (64 cores) with total theoretical performance of 0.973 PFLOPS, will start operation in June 2022.

 In addition to the hardware administration, the SCC puts increasing effort on the software support.
-Since 2015, the SCC has been conducting "Project for advancement of software usability in materials science (PASUMS)".
-In this project, for enhancing the usability of the ISSP supercomputer system, we conduct several software-advancement activities: developing new application software that runs efficiently on the ISSP supercomputer system, adding new functions to existing codes, help releasing private codes for public use, creating/improving manuals for public codes, etc. Three target programs were selected in fiscal year 2020: (1) PHYSBO (proposal made by R. Tamura
+Since 2015, the SCC has been conducting "Project for advancement of software usability in materials science (PASUMS)."In this project, for enhancing the usability of the ISSP supercomputer system, we conduct several software-advancement activities: developing new application software that runs efficiently on the

-(NIMS)), (2) 2DMAT (proposal made by T. Hoshi (Tottori Univ.)), and (3) MateriApps Installer (proposal made by S. Todo (Univ. of Tokyo)).
-In 2021, we also started the data repository service.
+ISSP supercomputer system, adding new functions to existing codes, help releasing private codes for public use, creating/improving manuals for public codes, etc. Three target programs were selected in fiscal year 2021 and developed or enhanced the ustablity of software were released as (1) ESM-RISM (proposal made by M. Otani (AIST)), and (2) 2DMAT (proposal made by T. Hoshi (Tottori Univ.)).
+In 2021, we also started the data repository service for storing results of numerical calculation and enhancing their reusability.

 All staff members of university faculties or public research institutes in Japan are invited to propose research projects (called User Program).
 The proposals are evaluated by the Steering Committee of SCC.
 Pre-reviewing is done by the Supercomputer Project Advisory Committee.
-In fiscal year 2020, totally 387 projects were approved including the ones under the framework of Supercomputing Consortium for Computational Materials Science (SCCMS), which specially supports FUGAKU and other major projects in computational materials science.
+In fiscal year 2021, totally 321 projects were approved including the ones under the framework of Supercomputing Consortium for Computational Materials Science (SCCMS), which specially supports FUGAKU and other major projects in computational materials science.
 The total points applied and approved are listed on Table.
 1 below.